Abdelioua/Blogger-site/README.md

-# Blogger-site
+# Blogger-site  <br />
-Blogger Site using React.js and JSON
+Blogger Site using React.js and JSON <br />
-You can Add New blogs, and delete them.
+You can Add New blogs, and delete them.  <br />
-You can view this app on this link: https://elaborate-gumption-3514fa.netlify.app/
+You can view this app on this link:  <br />
+https://elaborate-gumption-3514fa.netlify.app/